David Lander: Early life

 Lander decided to become an actor when he was 10.
-He studied to become an actor at the High School for the Performing Arts and continued at Carnegie Tech and New York University.
+He studied at the High School for the Performing Arts and continued at Carnegie Tech and New York University.
 It was in high school he took the stage name of David Lander, which he would later legally adopt, after a classmate "borrowed" his real name to register with an actors' union.

 Career

-He was best known for his role as Andrew Helmut "Squiggy" Squiggman on the situation comedy Laverne & Shirley from 1976 to 1982 along with sitcom sidekick Lenny, played by Michael McKean.
+He was best known for his role as Andrew Helmut "Squiggy" Squiggmeier on the situation comedy Laverne & Shirley from 1976 to 1982 along with sitcom sidekick Lenny, played by Michael McKean.